ToolmanP/Thoughtcrime/pages/CSE.md

 - Timeout is introduced by the at least once delivery promise.
 - #### Adaptive Timer
 - We continuously measures the RTT of the request to adjust the timeout period or uses the exponential back-off to adjust the timer.
+- For example, in linux we have a weight to calculate the past RTT average and deviation and the current one to form a new RTT estimation.
 - #### NAK Protocol
 - Negative Acknowledgment means the receiver side should send a message that lists missing items.
 - Receiver can count arriving segments rather than timer.